A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Sri Lanka – 9th to 28th March

-We were now eight months into our family gap year itinerary and became more fluid with planning our activities.
+We were now nine months into our family gap year itinerary and became more fluid with planning our activities.

 After arriving in Sri Lanka, we briefly explored Colombo, before travelling down the coast to Hikkaduwa and Mirissa.
 The season was perfect for the southern beaches.

 We surfed the waves in the daytime sun, and in the evening watched as hundreds of tiny turtle hatchlings made their way to the ocean for their maiden voyage.
-On safari we observed wild elephants in Udawalawe National Park and hiked in the delightful tourist town of Ella.
+On safari, we observed wild elephants in Udawalawe National Park and hiked in Ella, the delightful tourist town.

 The scenic Ella to Kandy train took us through sprawling tea plantations before we explored the majestic Sigiriya for sunrise and sunset.
 The hikes had added atmosphere from the tropical storm that rolled in, lighting up the sky around us and making the hairs on the back of our necks stand up.
 Our final few days were spent relaxing on the west coast in Negombo.